-Will has spent his entire career representing businesses and individuals in high stakes business disputes.
-He has significant experience in, among other matters, restrictive covenants agreements, employment law, executive compensation, business divorces, shareholder actions, and class/collective actions.
-For seven consecutive years, he has been listed in Florida Super Lawyers.
+William Cantrell has significant experience in, among other matters, restrictive covenants agreements, employment law, executive compensation, business divorces, shareholder actions, and class/collective actions.

-- Non-Competes and Employee Mobility: Will regularly handles disputes involving non-compete, non-solicit, and non-disclosures, as well as trade secret disputes.
+- Non-Competes and Employee Mobility.
+Will regularly handles disputes involving non-compete, non-solicit, and non-disclosures, and trade secret disputes.
 Will also handles unfair competition disputes that don’t involve contracts, such as claims involving breach of fiduciary duty, the Lanham Act, and deceptive practices.
-Will routinely prepares sale of business and employment agreements that contain restrictive covenants.

-- Employment Law and Related Disputes.
-Will litigates nearly every employment law and employee benefits issue imaginable, including ADA, FMLA, wage/hours, FLSA misclassification, discrimination, ERISA, and executive compensation.
+- Employment Law.
+Will litigates nearly every employment law and employee benefits issue imaginable, including ADA, FMLA, FLSA misclassification, ERISA, wrongful termination, retaliation, and executive compensation.

-- Business Divorces and Shareholder Actions.
+- Business Divorces.
 Will is often hired by business owners to advise on partnership splits and, where necessary, litigate ownership disputes.
 Will also represents shareholders in direct and indirect actions, as well as groups in class and collective actions involving employment and consumer laws.

 - Successfully obtained injunctive relief on behalf of a national home health care agency against several former employees and their new employer in connection with claims involving trade secrets, breach of fiduciary duties, and breach of non-solicits.

-- Successfully obtained substantial monetary recovery on behalf of a Florida hospital against former physician-employee who started a competing practice less than 5-miles from the hospital and solicited former patients in violation of their non-compete and non-solicit in employment agreement.
+- Successfully obtained substantial monetary recovery on behalf of a hospital against former physician-employee who started a competing practice less than 5-miles from the hospital and solicited former patients.

-- Successfully obtained preliminary injunction in federal court in Jacksonville, Florida, on behalf of a regional bedding distributor against one of its former executives in connection with claims under the Computer Fraud and Abuse Act.
+- Successfully obtained preliminary injunction in federal court on behalf of a regional bedding distributor against one of its former executives in connection with claims under the Computer Fraud and Abuse Act.

 - Successfully defended a medical supply company and certain sales employees of that company in a multi-state federal lawsuit, involving claims of breach of non-compete agreement and tortious interference.
-The opposing party, a national company, originally sought over a quarter million in damages and to enforce 24 months of a non-compete agreement against the sales employees.
-Prior to injunction hearing, resolved case with no damages being paid and substantially reduced and narrowed the terms of the disputed non-competes and non-solicits.
+The opposing party, a national company, originally sought substantial damages and to enforce a non-compete agreement against the sales employees.
+Prior to injunction hearing, resolved case with no damages being paid and substantially reduced and narrowed the terms of the disputed restrictive covenants.

 - Successfully represented multiple sales representatives and executives in lawsuits declaring non-compete and/or non-solicits unenforceable, including in Florida, Georgia, District of Columbia, New York, among other venues.